×

-English Reflexive Verbs and Pronouns: A Self-study Guide
+English Reflexive Verbs and Pronouns: A Basic Guide for Learners

-Yourself is a reflexive pronoun.
 A reflexive pronoun can be used in a few different ways, including in reflexive verbs.
-But what the heck does all of that mean?

 Let’s look at an example to start.